 Above are just the more common injuries you would suffer in Orange from a typical accident.

-We are well aware that if you have been involved in a pedestrian, bicycle or motorcycle crash that your medical conditions and even psychological trauma will be more cataclysmic.
+We know that if you got hurt in a pedestrian, bicycle, or motorcycle crash, your medical conditions and even psychological trauma would be more cataclysmic.

-As we assemble the facts of your case, we skillfully compute the damages based upon expert opinions and actuarial tables.
-For example, we seek additional funds for past, present and future medical and rehabilitation costs as well as lost income.
+As we assemble your case’s facts, we skillfully compute the damages based upon expert opinions and actuarial tables.
+For example, we seek additional funds for past, present, and future medical and rehabilitation costs as well as lost income.
 Simultaneously, we build a case for collections of pain and suffering damages.

 Because some defendants are likely to have dedicated law firms representing them, you should as well.

 You can trust in us to vigorously prosecute your matter with integrity.
 Our intake specialists and lawyers maintain up-to-date knowledge of local regulations.